 As mentioned above, every instinct inside was pulling me towards parenthood.
 My brain was trying to logic while my heart was trying to feel.
 The two weren’t seeing eye to eye and I felt so torn.
 I had planned out months of trying to explain to myself why I chose adoption.
 Those memories began to fade as I sat in my case worker’s office.
 The struggle was so intense and so real that I shut everything out.
 I wasn’t thinking, I wasn’t feeling.
 I had already made my decision and that was it.
 Everything else would have to be sorted out later.

 Peace (Spirit of Comfort)

 I’m a religious person.
 No secret about that, and I truly believe in what I practice.
 I prayed for comfort and I have never had a prayer answered so directly.
 As my internal negotiation was happening I began to give up the main part of humanity—emotions.
 I felt an overwhelming sense of peace.
 I knew the heartache would come, how could it not?
-But the peace I felt was assurance that this was the right choice for me and for my child.
+But the peace I felt was an assurance that this was the right choice for me and my child.
 I smiled for pictures, kept my composure, and when I got into the car as my parents drove me the six hours to their home . . .
 I finally slept.
 It had been 9 months (probably more) since I felt any peace in my life.
 For a brief moment in time, I remembered what it was like.

 It’s healthy to feel the pain.
 I didn’t want to avoid that.
 But the Spirit of Comfort helped me through the most difficult day of my life.
 Slowly, pain and hurt set in and I began the process of proper healing.
 All these years later, I have never regretted my decision.
 The emotions felt on Finalization Day were surprising, hurtful, and finally, peaceful.
 If there is any counsel I can give to women considering an adoption plan for their child, it is to know that the heartache won’t be that way for long.